EyeCantCU/surface-duo-wiki/README.md

 8. `adb sideload name_of_duo_global_ota.zip`, This might fail at 94-98%; but should still work.
 If not just boot into recovery and retry from step 6.
 9. Reboot.
 10. Profit!!!!
-11. Support me on [GitHub Sponsors](https://github.com/sponsors/filiphsandstrom) if you'd like to say thanks :D